MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![GitHub](./media/contoso-migration-refactor-linux-app-service-mysql/github6.png)

-7. They enter the connection string with the name `osticket`, and copy the string from notepad into the **value area**.
+7. They enter the connection string with the name `osticket`, and copy the string from Notepad into the **value area**.
 They select **MySQL** in the dropdown list next to the string, and save the settings.

     ![GitHub](./media/contoso-migration-refactor-linux-app-service-mysql/github7.png)